What’s in a name?

 Aunt Debby is a CPA (yes, a bean counter, although we don’t grow any beans yet) by trade who just loves watching families have fun.
 Her role is to make the farm come alive for families through lots of fun games and activities.
 The fall is her favorite time of the year and her favorite dessert?
 You guessed it-pumpkin pie!!

 Cousin Robert is Huck reincarnated.
-A student at NC State, he is just as good at driving a tractor as setting up a Hadoop cluster (whatever that is!).
+A graduate of NC State, he is just as good at driving a tractor as setting up a Hadoop cluster (whatever that is!).
 Robert has explored almost all of the corners of the farm, using the skills he acquired as an Eagle Scout to bring the farm to life.
 Another little known fact about Robert-many of the photos on the website are his.
 He has a way of capturing the farm at its best, no matter what time of day or year it is.

 We also have an extended family-both related and unrelated-who have helped bring the dream of the farm to life.
 A special shout out to Uncle Mike (Inspector Gadgets) who can figure out how to build or fix most anything, Aunt Loretta who painstakingly plotted out the first corn maze grid by grid, Cousin Barrett who has been working with tools since he was a baby and has more handyman skills and work ethic than those twice his age, Aunt Di whose knowledge of childhood play has helped us design some amazing fall family fun and Cousin Ryan whose design skills have created some awesome activities on the farm.
 Our latest addition is Uncle Stu.
 His passion for adventure challenges even Uncle Bob sometimes!!!